 Meta All Microsites Pixel

-The Best Architects in Scottsdale
+The Best Architects in Phoenix

-20 Min Read
+17 Min Read

 The best residential architects and designers in the Phoenix metro area, whether they are building a sprawling luxury mansion in Scottsdale or remodeling a classic ranch home or midcentury bungalow in a downtown neighborhood, are focused on getting along with the desert environment rather than fighting against it.
 This is a relatively new concept in the urban Southwest, and one that has captivated a new generation of thinkers and makers here.
 The architects on this list are all taking chances and going beyond the typical to create new traditions, new hybrids, and a new way of living in the desert.
 Many of these architects have created completely modern, nontraditional homes that fit well into the landscape.
 These firms and their projects have received attention from professionals in the field for their innovation and sustainability.